 Please note that changes may not be possible while an author is working on your order.

 If there is an issue with an order that is being worked on by an author, please contact our Client Services department at [email protected].

 Starting from moment the article is released by the author, you have 72 hours to review, accept, refuse or send the article back for revision.
 If you do nothing within the 72 hours, the article will automatically be accepted and the funds deducted from your client account.

 Contact and Communication

-No, our Terms of Service do not allow the exchange of personal contact data, including email addresses, phone numbers or social media connections.
+No, our Terms of Service do not allow the exchange of personal contact data, including email addresses, phone numbers, full names or social media connections.
 For your protection, please communicate via our internal messaging system.